 In the United States, the healthcare and financial industries incur the highest data beach costs due to their stricter regulatory requirements for protecting sensitive data.

 The average cost per data breach in the healthcare and finance industries is USD 7.13 million and USD 5.56 million respectively.

 In addition to regulatory burdens, the high price of data breaches is a result of the prolonged remediation time of each incident.
 280 days is about 75% of the year, which is a significant amount of time to pay for additional corrective action while profit margins dwindle, or even, plummet.

 The key to driving down costs in the event of a supply chain attack is to have a finely tuned remediation process at hand that can be activated at speed.

 Speedy detection and remediation could also minimize the time cyber attackers spend in your ecosystem, which will in turn minimize the amount of compromised sensitive data.

 How to prevent supply chain attacks

-The key to mitigating supply chain security risks is to ensure each of your third-party vendors are compliant with the strictest of cybersecurity standards, whether or not regulatory requirements are enforced.
+The key to defending your digital supply chain is to ensure each of your third-party vendors are compliant with the strictest of cybersecurity standards, whether or not regulatory requirements are enforced.

 Complacency is the primary impetus to supply chain attack vulnerability.
 This is partly due to the fact that businesses are unaware of how susceptible even the most trusted vendors are to data breaches.